DaoCloud-Labs/go2sky/README.md

 ## Configuration

 GO2Sky can export traces to Apache SkyWalking OAP server or local logger.
-In the following example, we configure GO2Sky to export to OAP server, which is listening on `oap-skywalking` port `11800`, and all of the spans from this program will be associated with a service name `example`.
+In the following example, we configure GO2Sky to export to OAP server, which is listening on `oap-skywalking` port `11800`, and all of the spans from this program will be associated with a service name `example` and within `test-env` env.

  ```go
 r, err := reporter.NewGRPCReporter("oap-skywalking:11800")